HelloTexty

 Frequently Asked Questions

-How long should a marketing email be?
+How long should an email subject line be?

-Does email body length affect deliverability?
+Does email length affect deliverability?

 Email Limits & Benchmarks